ThatNintendoNerd/Smush-Material-Research/post_processing.md

     <figcaption class="figure-caption text-center">The result of editing the color_grading_lut.nutexb for Dreamland GB using a gradient map.
 The 16 slices of the LUT are displayed on the top of the image.</figcaption>
 </figure>
 A useful property of color grading LUTs is that any image editing operations that don't target individual pixels such as curves, levels, exposure, color balance, HSL, gradient maps, etc applied to the LUT will also apply to the final image.
 Simply apply the adjustments to a neutral color grading LUT and then save the result.
 A tool and instructions for creating color grading LUTs is available on the <a href="https://github.com/ScanMountGoat/Smush-LUT" target="_blank">Smush LUT Github repository</a>.

+### Limitations
+The textures are only 16x16x16 and use linear filtering, so it's not possible to have a completely cel shaded look.
+The LUTs are similar to a gradient map or color ramp with 16 steps but in 3d.
+The final color is a blend of the nearest colors in the 16x16x16 grid of points.

+The LUT applies to all models and effects on screen except for UI.
+A LUT with every pixel set to black will result in a black image with only the UI visible.

 ## Post Processing Pass
 <figure class="figure">